Vignette (road tax): Romania

 With the exception of motorcycles, vignettes are required for all vehicles driving on all national roads and motorways.
 Physical vignettes have been replaced with electronic ones since 1 October 2010.
 They can be obtained at most gas stations, border crossings, or online using a credit card.
 Drivers without a valid vignette are fined with €100 or more.
 The fines are dispensed by automatic systems that scan the numberplate of the car when it exits a city.

-The official website for buying Romanian vignettes is roviniete.ro.
+The official website for buying Romanian vignettes is www.erovinieta.ro.

 Slovakia

 Vignettes are obligatory for all vehicles of up to 3.5 tonnes, driving on Slovak motorways.
 Drivers without a valid vignette are charged with cash fines between €100 and €500.
 Vignettes for heavier vehicles were replaced with distance-based electronic toll collection using the remote-operated toll-box in force since 2010.
 Special arrangements are to be sought by the motorbike riders.

 From 1 January 2016 Slovak vignettes are purchased and checked electronically via eZnamka.sk without a sticker.
+As of 1st August 2024, Motorways and expressways that bypass large cities or go through urban areas are exempt from toll payments (Including ring roads such as the D4 around Bratislava), though some exemptions are the Pristavny most (Pristavny bridge) in Bratislava but this is a separate toll that only applies to HGV's over 7.5 tonnes.